-ALTERNATING CURRENT DISTRIBUTION
+ALTERNATING-CURRENT DISTRIBUTION

 The system of feeders and mains allows the most perfect voltage regulation in the distributing mains.
-It is however applicable only to direct current distribution in a territory of very concentrated load, as in the interior of a large city, since the independent voltage regulation of each one of numerous feeders is economically permissible only where each feeder represents a large amount of power; with alternating current systems, the inductive drop forbids the concentration of such large currents in a single conductor.
-That is, conductors of one million circular mills cannot be used economically in an alternating current system.
+It is, however, applicable only to direct-current distribution in a territory of very concentrated load, as in the interior of a large city, since the independent voltage regulation of each one of numerous feeders is economically permissible only where each feeder represents a large amount of power; with alternating-current systems, the inductive drop forbids the concentration of such large currents in a single conductor.
+That is, conductors of 1,000,000 circular mils cannot be used economically in an alternating-current system.

-The resistance of a conductor is inversely proportional to the size or section of the conductor, hence decreases rapidly with increasing current: a conductor of one million circular mills is one-tenth the resistance of a conductor of 100.000 circular mills, and so can carry ten times the direct current with the same voltage drop.
-The reactance of a conductor, however, and so the voltage consumed by self-induction, decreases only very little with the increasing size of a conductor, as seen from the table of resistances and reactances of conductors.
-A wire No. 000 B & S G is ten times the section of a wire No. 7, and therefore one-tenth the resistance; but the wire No. 000 has a reactance of .100 ohms per 1000 feet, the wire No. 7 has a reactance of .133 oms, or only 1.22 times as large.
-Hence, while in the wire No. 7, the reactance, at 60 cycles, is only .266 times the resistance and therefore not of serious importance, in a wire No. 000 the reactance is 1.76 times the resistance, and the latter conductor is likely to give a voltage drop far in excess of the ohmic resistance drop.
-The ratio of reactance and resistance therefore rapidly increases with increasing size of conductor, and for alternating currents, large conductors cannot therefore be used economically where close voltage regulation is required.
+The resistance of a conductor is inversely proportional to the size or section of the conductor, hence decreases rapidly with increasing current: a conductor of 1,000,000 circular mils is one-tenth the resistance of a conductor of 100,000 circular mils, and so can carry ten times the direct current with the same voltage drop.
+The reactance of a conductor, however, and so the voltage consumed by selfinduction, decreases only very little with the increasing size of a conductor, as seen from the table of resistances and reactances of conductors given in Appendix II. wire No. 000 B. & S. gage is eight times the section of a wire No. 7, and, therefore, one-eighth the resistance; but the wire No. ooo has a reactance of 0.100 ohm per 1000 feet, the wire No. 7 has a reactance of 0.133 ohm, or only 1.22 times as large.
+Hence, while in the wire No. 7, the reactance, at 60 cycles, is only 0.266 times the resistance and, therefore, not of serious importance, in a wire No. 000 the reactance is 1.76 times the resistance, and the latter conductor is likely to give a voltage drop far in excess of the ohmic resistance drop.
+The ratio of reactance to resistance, therefore, rapidly increases with increasing size of conductor, and for alternating currents, large conductors cannot, therefore, be used economically where close voltage regulation is required.

-With alternating currents it therefore is preferable to use several smaller conductors in multiple: two conductors of No. I in multiple have the same resistance as one conductor of No. 000; but the reactance of one conductor No. 000 is .109 ohms, and so 1.88 times as great as the reactance of two conductors of No. I in multiple, which latter is half that of one conductor No. I, or .058 ohms, provided that the two conductors are used as separate circuits.
+With alternating currents it, therefore, is preferable to use several smaller conductors in multiple: two conductors of No. 1 in multiple have the same resistance as one conductor of No. 200; but the reactance of one conductor No. 200 is 0.109 ohm, and so 1.88 times as great as the reactance of two conductors of No. 1 in multiple, which latter is half that of one conductor No. 1, or 0.058 ohm, provided that the two conductors are used as separate circuits.

-In alternating current low tension distribution, the size of the conductor and so the current per conductor, is limited by the self-inductive drop, and alternating current low tension networks are therefore of necessity of smaller size than those of direct current distribution.
+In alternating-current low-tension distribution, the size of the conductor and so the current per conductor, is limited by the self-inductive drop, and alternating-current low-tension networks are, therefore, of necessity of smaller size than those of direct-current distribution.

-As regards economy of distribution, this is not a serious objection, as the alternating current transformer and primary distribution permits the use of numerous secondary circuits.
+As regards economy of distribution, this is not a serious objection, as the alternating-current transformer and primary distribution permits the use of numerous secondary circuits.

-In alternating current systems, a primary distribution system of 2200 volts is used, feeding step-down transformers.
+In alternating-current systems, a primary distribution system of 2200 volts is used, feeding step-down transformers.